 Interchange fees are established by card networks to cover the costs and risks of processing payments made using a debit or credit card.
-The rates for interchange fees vary widely and influenced by several factors.
+The rates for interchange fees vary widely and are influenced by several factors.
 For Merchants, many of these factors cannot be directly controlled or influenced.

 Less than a decade ago, Merchants were prohibited by card networks from offering card steering incentives to their customers.
 These practices would have allowed Merchants to save on costs by encouraging customers to pay with cards that were less expensive to process.